Be the authority of your digital fate – Five reasons everybody should care about digital sovereignty

 But it’s foreseeable that this last barrier will be removed.
 For example, a range of projects within the Cloud Native Computing Foundation is working toward this goal.
 They want to enable any service to interoperate with any other service in a seamless and completely secure way, regardless of on which platforms those services run – in a cloud, at the edge or in a data center.
 This would be the step towards a truly open, federal cloud – with far reaching positive consequences for fair competition, digital sovereignty and innovation.

 It is evident how these efforts dovetail with HPE’s strategy to enable a consistent and seamless experience across all clouds and edges – so customers can unlock value from all of their data, regardless where they reside.
 That’s why we will provide our entire portfolio as a service by 2022.
 And that’s why we are engaged in Gaia-X and many other projects that pursue similar goals.
-This will help enterprises to be the master of their digital fate – and it will make the digital world a better place for everyone.
+This will help enterprises to be the authority of their digital fate – and it will make the digital world a better place for everyone.